gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 			dest: 'dist/assets',
 			cwd: '.',
 			rename: function (dst, src) {
-				// To keep src js files and make new files as *.min.js:
+				// To keep the source js files and make new files as `*.min.js`:
 				// return dst + '/' + src.replace('.js', '.min.js');
 				// Or to override to src:
 				return src;